0nix/ggj21/twine/scriptstuff.md

 Hassel pays no mind to this remark and goes back through the hallway, presumably to get dressed.
 Audio information indicates this, and he emerges from the hallway again hastily dressed in a wrinkled shirt and pants.

-"I have to run to the Party headquerters and set this right, Nadine."
+"I have to run to the Party headquarters and set this right, Nadine."
 He says in a hurried tone.
 "Everything has gone wrong, I don't think they have the right Albert Hassel.
 This is terrible, Nadine.
 Terrible."

 You observe Hassel grab the suspicious package observed yesterday and hand it over to Lietzka.
 "Here," he says. "this came in the mail for you.
 I don't recall you had told anyone that you had moved in with me, but it seems our dear government knows everything before I do."